Misfuelling: what to do if you put petrol in your diesel car

 Misfuelling your car is not the end of the world, especially if you were fortunate enough to realise your mistake quickly, and haven't tried to start your engine.

-If you’re still at the filling station, whatever you do, don’t turn the key any further than you need for the steering wheel to unlock.
-Turning it further will cause the fuel pump to send contaminated or incorrect fuel into the engine, multiplying your problems.
+If you’re still at the filling station, whatever you do, do not start your car.
+You can turn the key just enough for the steering wheel to unlock, but turning it further will cause the fuel pump to send contaminated or incorrect fuel into the engine, causing far larger problems.
 Instead, find help to push the vehicle clear of the pumps to a safe place, and to stop a queue forming behind you.
 You should only attempt this on flat ground, and if it is safe to proceed away from moving traffic.

 If you have breakdown cover, give your provider a call.
-They may be able to fix the problem where you misfuelled it, rather than taking your car to a garage.
+They may be able to fix the problem there and then, rather than taking your car to a garage.
 It's worth telling your insurer what’s happened, too, as keeping them informed could make it easier to claim for repairs later, if they’re required.

 In order to save your engine, the entire fuel system will need to be drained of the wrong fuel.
 Depending on the amount of fuel in the tank, some breakdown companies such as the AA and RAC can do this at the roadside.
 Otherwise, your car will have to be towed to a garage that can do the job.

 If it’s a diesel car, the tank, fuel lines and filter will need to be drained.
 Following this procedure, the tank will then need to be refilled and the system primed to remove any air that could prevent the engine from running properly.
-It is imperative that any trace of the wrong fuel is removed entirely before you attempt to use it again.
+It is imperative that any trace of the wrong fuel is removed entirely before the car is started.

 I misfuelled my car but started the engine.
 What do I do now?

 The above section assumes you realised your mistake immediately.
 If, however, you started the engine and drove away, only to come to a spluttering halt, the repair process is going to be more complex and expensive.
-Now, rather than just being in the tank, the fuel is deep in the car’s engine and fuel system where it can cause additional problems.
+Fuel will have made its way from the tank to deep within the car’s engine and fuel system where it can cause additional problems.

 Petrol that has entered a diesel engine can cause major mechanical issues.
 You'll need to call your breakdown recovery provider and have the car towed to a garage for examination and repair.
 You may be fortunate, but it’s not unusual for a repair bill of this type to run well into four figures.
 Check with your insurer if you’re covered.
 If the car isn’t worth very much, it may write the vehicle off, since it would likely cost more to repair it than its total value.